microsoft/powerbi-powershell/src/Modules/OnPremisesDataGateway/Commands.OnPremisesDataGateway/help/Add-OnPremisesDataGatewayClusterUser.md

 # Add-OnPremisesDataGatewayClusterUser

 ## SYNOPSIS
-Add user and associated permissions to cluster.
+Add user and associated permissions to cluster

 ## SYNTAX